Fahmihmdn/v3-reports/backend/README.md

 # Reports API Prototype

-This lightweight PHP API powers the reports dashboard prototype.
-It exposes a single `GET /api/reports` endpoint that returns tabular report data, summary metrics, and demo data when a database connection is unavailable.
+This lightweight PHP API powers the loan servicing dashboard prototype.
+It exposes a single `GET /api/reports` endpoint that returns borrower-level repayment progress, portfolio summary metrics, and demo data when a database connection is unavailable.

 ## Requirements

 - PHP 8.2+
 - Composer
-- MySQL or MariaDB (optional for demo mode)
+- MySQL or MariaDB

 ## Getting started